LBMC/RAPToR/README.md

 ## Getting started

-Everything you need to know to make this work is detailed in the package's vignette.
+Everything you need to know to make this work is detailed in the package's main vignette.
 You can access it from your R console with

 ```r
 vignette("RAPToR")